Burn Ban is IN Effect.

 National Safety Council BLS and First Aid Courses

 We teach the National Safety Council BLS and First Aid course, which includes CPR training.
-This course also includes Stop the Bleed training.
 This training course is designed for anyone, including those with limited or no medical training.
-It provides the first aid basics for common emergencies and teaches you the ability to recognize, act, and quickly control life-threatening bleeding and how to perform other life-saving skills including CPR.
-If interested, please email us at crr@tcesd5.org
+It provides the basics of first aid for common emergencies and teaches you how to recognize, act, and quickly control life-threatening bleeding, as well as perform other life-saving skills, including CPR.
+If interested, please follow the Public Event Request process listed above.

 Fire Station Visits

 We always welcome visitors to our fire station.
-If you would like to schedule a visit, please email us at office@tcesd5.org
+If you would like to schedule a visit, please follow the Public Event Request process listed above.

 Fire Extinguisher Training